adilhussain540/github-pages-with-jekyll/_posts/2021-06-05-blockchain-gas-fees.md

+---
+layout: post
+title: Gas fees in a Blockchain
+---

 # The concept of Gas fees in a Blockchain
 To understand the Gas fees concept in blockchain better, we've to understand how the traditional online transaction processing system works.